Jail and Inmate Search in South Dakota

-South Dakota prison records are the paper trail that follows an inmate through the penal system.
+South Dakota jail inmate search records are the paper trail that follows an inmate through the penal system.
 It begins with an arrest when charges are filed.
 Each inmate is assigned an ID, and then everything that happens afterward is documented and attached to that ID.
-These jail records are kept online and accessible by all branches of law enforcement to keep everyone informed of the same things.
+South Dakota prison inmate search records are kept online and accessible by all branches of law enforcement to keep everyone informed of the same things.
 Prisoners often move around from facility to facility, and thus the need for strict documentation and jail records provide a trail so an inmate can be located quickly and easily at any time.

 How to Search for Inmates in South Dakota

-The South Dakota offers an offender locator search form where you can search using inmate prison ID or the name.
+The state offers a South Dakota inmate search form where you can search using inmate prison ID or the name.
 Upon hitting submit, you will see a list of inmates.
 You can click on the ID of each one to see more details.
-The expanded details, however, are quite sparse and you will only view their name, age, race, gender, hair color, eye color, height, weight, alias, facility information and their status.
-You can get a more complete report and full criminal history by using a third-party online search portal.
+The expanded details, however, are quite sparse and you will only view their name, age, race, gender, hair color, eye color, height, weight, alias, facility information, and their status.
+You can get a more complete report and full criminal history by using a South Dakota inmate records search online.